Cinnamon Raisin Sourdough

 Stretch + Fold:

-- Return the bowl to the proofing box and rest another 30 minutes before repeating the stretch and fold process.
+• Recover the bowl and rest for another 45 minutes before repeating the stretch and fold process.

-- After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 30-minute rest.
+• After the second stretch and fold, pour hot water over 125g of Thompson raisins and allow them to soak during the next 45 minute rest.

-- Prior to the third stretch and fold, strain the water out of the rehydrated raisins.
+• Prior to the third stretch and fold, strain the water out of the rehydrated raisins.
 Then add the raisins to the dough and stretch and fold the raisins into the dough.
+You'll likely have to do a little convincing and pressing the raisins into the dough.
+Any way you get it done is perfect!
 Return the bowl to the dough proofer and allow it to rest for another 30 minutes.

 Add-ins:

-- Fold up the bottom of the rectangle about 1/3 of the way up, like you'd fold a letter.
-Spread the remaining cinnamon butter blend on the top, ensuring you leave 1/2" along the edge.
+• Fold up the bottom of the rectangle about 1/3 of the way up, like you'd fold a letter.
+Spread the remaining cinnamon sugar blend on the top, ensuring you leave 1/2" along the edge.
 Fold the top of the dough over the bottom.
 Gently fold the sides under to form a boule shape.

-- Place the shaped dough into a floured banneton or parchment-lined bowl, and place back into the proofing box for 2-3 hours if you want to bake today, or place in the fridge to cold ferment for 6-24 hours.
+• Place the shaped dough into a banneton, floured with rice flour, or banneton alternative, and cover.
+Allow the dough to rest at room temperature 4-5 hours to bake today, or place in the fridge to cold ferment for 6-24 hours.

 Bake: